MSO Queries on Trees: Enumerating Answers under Updates Using Forest Algebras: Introduction

 Much attention has been given to finding algorithms that answer queries with a linear-time preprocessing phase and constant-time delay between answers~\cite{Segoufin-ICDT13}.
 The preprocessing phase is usually used to build an index that allows for efficient enumeration.
 Since databases can be subjected to frequent updates and preprocessing typically costs linear time, it is usually not an option to recompute the index after every update.
 We want to address this concern and investigate what can be done if one wants to deal with such updates more efficiently than simply re-starting the preprocessing phase.

-We cannot expect efficient algorithm for query enumeration in the general case, as even deciding whether a (Boolean) query has an answer is \np-hard.
+We cannot expect efficient algorithms for query enumeration in the general case, as even deciding whether a (Boolean) query has an answer is \np-hard.
 Therefore, we have to restrict the problem.
 In the literature, there are two general directions towards tractable query enumeration under updates: restricting the class of queries or restricting the structure of the data.

-There is quite recent progress on enumerating certain classes of conjunctive queries with constant delay and sublinear update time~\cite{BerkholzKS-pods17,BerkholzKS-icdt17}.
-Similarly, there are algorithms that can enumerate FO+MOD queries with constant delay and constant update time on bounded degree databases~\cite{BerkholzKS-tods18}.
+There has been research on enumerating certain classes of conjunctive queries with constant delay and sublinear update time~\cite{BerkholzKS-pods17,BerkholzKS-icdt17}.
+Similarly, there are algorithms that can enumerate FO+MOD queries with constant delay and constant update time on bounded-degree databases~\cite{BerkholzKS-tods18}.

 In this article, we follow the second approach and study the enumeration problem for MSO queries with free node variables over \emph{trees}.
 Furthermore, the trees can be subjected to local updates.
 We consider updates that relabel a node or insert/delete a leaf.
 Our aim is to provide an index structure that can be efficiently updated, when the underlying tree changes.
 This makes the enumeration phase \emph{insensitive to such updates}: when our algorithm is producing answers with a small delay in the enumeration phase and the underlying data $D$ is updated, we can update the index and re-start enumerating on the new data within the same delay.